-According to the fiscal note prepared by the Division of the Budget on the bill, the League of Kansas Municipalities states the bill would only fiscally effect local government, but it is unable to determine in what manner.
+According to the fiscal note prepared by the Division of the Budget on the bill, as introduced, the League of Kansas Municipalities states the bill would fiscally effect only local government, but it is unable to determine in what manner.
 The Kansas Association of Counties stated the bill would increase valuations, which would aid in offsetting property taxes on other properties for the maintenance of infrastructure.